-12.1.4.
+11.1.5.
 Share premium and other capital reserves

-The capital reserves include share premium derived directly from the capital increases that took place since the date of incorporation, and from conversions of convertible bonds into ordinary shares, and can be distributed at any time.
-The account also consists of the share-based payment reserve, and the other comprehensive income components arising from the hedge accounting, which temporarily cannot be distributed.
+The capital reserves include share premium derived directly from the capital increases that took place since the date of incorporation (including the proceeds received by placing the mandatory convertible note) and from conversions of convertible bonds into ordinary shares, and can be distributed at any time.
+The account also consists of the share-based payment reserve and the other comprehensive income components arising from the hedge accounting, which temporarily cannot be distributed.

-12.1.5.
+11.1.6.
 Legal reserve

 The Company is required to allocate a minimum of 5% of its annual net increase to a legal reserve after deduction of any losses brought forward, until this reserve equals 10% of the subscribed share capital.
 The appropriation to legal reserve is affected after approval of the annual general meeting of the shareholders.
 This reserve is presented under Share premium and other reserves in the statement of financial position and cannot be distributed.
-As of December 31, 2022, the legal reserve amounted to €1.1 million.
+As of December 31, 2023, the legal reserve amounted to €1.1 million.